shravan97/PyRDF/README.md

 The best part about PyRDF’s RDataFrame is that, it has the exact same constructor as that of [PyROOT](https://www.google.com/url?q=https://root.cern.ch/pyroot&sa=D&ust=1533064165174000)’s RDataFrame.
 So, if you’re used to PyROOT’s RDataFrame, you can use the exact same syntax to initialize a RDataFrame object.
 Only the module imports would differ.
 Nonetheless, PyRDF’s documentation has all information about its RDataFrame constructor.

 PyRDF has a very simple and intuitive programming model.
-Here are the 5 simple steps you need to follow to get going with PyRDF :
+Here are the 5 simple steps you need to follow to get started with PyRDF :

 *   Import `PyRDF` package
 *   Choose your backend (this could be ‘local’, ‘spark’ or your own backend)